nslavov/scp/index.md

 ------------

-Biological functions arise from protein dynamics, modifications and interactions.
-These pages are devoted to the analysis of these proteome dynamics at single-cell resolution.
+Biological processes involve changes in protein abundance, modifications and interactions.
+These pages are devoted to the analysis of proteins at single-cell resolution.
+They include both single-cell proteomics [methods](methods) and [data](data) for single mammalian cells, both primary cells and cell lines.

 ------------